parthmodi444/Olympic-Games-Dashboard/README.md

 3. Click **Run** to render the dashboard.

 Alternatively, you can embed the JSON specification in a web application or use it with a Vega-Lite-compatible library.
 ---

-## Screenshots
-(Add screenshots of the dashboard here if available.)

----

-## License
-This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for details.

----

 ## Acknowledgments